Neotys-Labs/neoload-cli/README.md

 ```

 ## Setup a test
+### Setup resources in Neoload Web
+Run a test requires an infrastructure that is defined in Neoload Web Zones section [(see documentation how to manage zones)](https://www.neotys.com/documents/doc/nlweb/latest/en/html/#27521.htm#o39458)
+You must at least have either a dynamic or a static zone with one controller and one load generator.
+At First, you could add resources to the "Default zone" since the CLI use it by default.

 ### Define a test settings
 Test settings are how to run a test, a sort of template.
 Tests are stored in Neoload Web.
 ```